 If you’ve been tasked with putting together a team to develop your company’s mobile app, you have a few roads to explore.

 These paths are each very, very different.
-Here I am going to focus on hiring an agency versus hiring freelancers.
+Here I am going to focus on hiring an app development agency, versus hiring freelancers.

 When your company hires a freelance app developer you get a team of one…a developer.
 As you probably know, building a mobile app requires more than just someone to write the code.